chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_IP_NAME` - name field of the manifest for the ip package

-- `ORBIT_IP_LIBRARY` - optional HDL library defined in the manifest for the ip
+- `ORBIT_IP_LIBRARY` - the HDL library defined in the ip's manifest

 - `ORBIT_IP_VERSION` - specific version of current working directory's ip